gardener/etcd-wrapper/docs/deployment/ops.md

 ## Ephemeral Containers

-We propose to use an [Ephemeral container](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/)s as a debug container.
+We propose to use an [Ephemeral container](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) as a debug container.
 Since `etcd-wrapper` does not have a shell, nor does it have any etcd cli tools in-built, this ops container helps to exec into a pod and perform operations. <br />A new container is added to the pod and this container can be exec'd into.
-Since this container container bash, curl, and etcdctl by default, it should be sufficient to debug etcd related issues.
+Since this container contains bash, curl, and etcdctl by default, it should be sufficient to debug etcd related issues.
 If other tools are required, they can easily be installed using bash or one could also enhance the image of this ephemeral container.

 > This process involves building an image to be used in debugging.
 Since we do not have a dedicated image registry for `etcd-wrapper` yet, you will need to use your own personal image registry to host this image